munificent/craftinginterpreters/book/strings.md

 It takes a Value, not a raw `Obj*` because most code in the VM works with Values.
 It relies on this inline function:

-^code is-obj-type (1 before, 2 after)
+^code is-obj-type (2 before, 2 after)

 Pop quiz: Why not just put the body of this function right in the macro?
 What's different about this one compared to the others?
 Right, it's because the body uses `value` twice.
-A macro is expanded by inserted the argument expression directly into the macro body.
+A macro is expanded by inserting the argument *expression* every place the parameter name appears in the body.
 If a macro uses a parameter more than once, that expression gets evaluated multiple times.
-That can be bad if the expression has side effects.

-If you did, say:
+That's bad if the expression has side effects.
+If we put the body of `isObjType()` into the macro definition and then you did, say:

 ```c
 IS_STRING(POP())
 ```

-It would pop two values off the stack!
+The it would pop two values off the stack!
 Using a function fixes that.

 As long as we ensure that we set the type tag correctly whenever we create an Obj of some type, this macro will tell us when it's safe to cast a value to a specific object type.
 We can do that using these:

 ^code as-string (1 before, 2 after)